Callout

-In publishing, a callout or call-out is a short string of text connected by a line, arrow, or similar graphic to a feature of an illustration or technical drawing, and giving information about that feature.
+In publishing, a callout or call-out is a short string of text connected by a line, arrow, or similar graphic to a feature of an illustration or technical drawing and giving information about that feature.
 The term is also used to describe a short piece of text set in larger type than the rest of the page and intended to attract attention.

-In documents that need to be translated often a neutral callout is used.
-By using numbers or letters as callout in combination with an image caption, translation is more efficient since the same graphic can be used in all languages.
+In documents that require translation, a neutral callout is often used.
+By using numbers or letters as callouts in combination with an image caption, translation becomes more efficient, as the same graphic can be used in all languages.

 A similar device in word processing is a special text box with or without a small "tail" that can be pointed to different locations on a document.

 In the utility industry, a callout is an instruction to report for emergency or special work at an unusual time or place.